troglobit/finit/doc/plugins.md

   using `modprobe`.
 Each file in this directory can contain multiple lines with the name of the module to load.
 Any line starting with the standard UNIX comment character, `#`, is skipped.

+  **Note:** unlike the traditional .conf `module` directive, which load any listed module immediately, this plugin creates standard `taks` directives which load the module(s) in the background.
+As long as the `modprobe` program is found in the path, these tasks will always return `[ OK ]` at boot.
+Check the actual status using `initctl`.

 * *netlink.so*: Listens to Linux kernel Netlink events for gateway and interfaces.
 These events are then sent to the Finit service monitor